-- Define a geometric property attribute with a thickness of 5 mm. - Enter the attribute name as Thickness=5 and click OK to add the attribute to the streeview. - With the whole model selected, drag and drop the geometry attribute Thickness=5 from the selected features.
+- Define a geometric property attribute with a thickness of 5 mm. - Enter the attribute name as Thickness=5 and click OK to add the attribute to the Review. - With the whole model selected, drag and drop the geometry attribute Thickness=5 from the Review onto the selected surface feature.